BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ## Examples

-The best way to show the possibilities of `GreasedLine` is to go trough the following examples.
+The best way to show the possibilities of `GreasedLine` is to go through the following examples.

 ### Basic code snippets with StandardMaterial